whunt1965/WEBRTC-CYBERSEC/Sprint_2/README.md

 While this application provides a nice sandbox for learning the technology and developing initial tests, it may be too simple for further tests beyond simply capturing video/mic streams.
 As such, we are also exploring how we might replicate these vulnerabilities on more well-known open-source WebRTC applications.
 Indeed, we currently have an instance of Jitsi running on a Google VM, and intend to explore how we might alter its source code to replicate some of the vulnerabilities that we have already found as part of Sprint 3.

 ### Turn Server
+STUN/TURN server is on the process of being set up for this project.
+The server is currently being hosted on Google Cloud with its IP address connected to the domain name buec601turnservers.com .
+This server will be used in our WebRTC app to initiate peer to peer connection.
+The plan is that with the server set up with malicious scripts, it can access personal information from users that are using WebRTC.

 ## Demos
 Shown live in class via deployed application.